hex-a-dec/qasaba/README.md

 - **command execution**
 - **change directory (cd) function**
 - **file upload**
-- a basic SOCKS5 may be added in the future
+- a basic SOCKS5 may or may not be added in the future.

 ## Installation